ernestmarcinko/phpattr/readme.md

-# PHP Attributes used for data check
+# PHP Attributes for data validation

 While looking at the [tsed attribute decorator example](https://tsed.io/docs/model.html#example), I was wondering if there is any way to implement similar feature in PHP via the [attribute features](https://www.php.net/manual/en/language.attributes.overview.php).

 PHP attributes are not decorators though, they can be interpreted and implemented in many different ways.

-This is one possible implementation, and it's a reminder to myself for future reference as I'm old and I forget things.
+This is a possible implementation (two actually), and it's a reminder to myself for future reference as I'm old and I forget things.

 ## Data Model